HilarySHayes/Capstone1/README.md

 <img src="./images/Denver/Denver_traffic-accident_Over_Time.png" width="800">
 </p>

 Reviewing theft from motor vehicles we also see an upward trend over 2020.
 In this instance, there has been an upward trend that appears to level off during 2019, before increasing significantly again in 2020.
 March and April appear to be the point at where the increase begins.
-Like the other two figures, the box-plot on the right shows the distribution over the year for all 5 years and highlights the notable difference in 2020.
+Like the other two figures, the boxplot on the right shows the distribution over the year for all 5 years and highlights the notable difference in 2020.

 <p align="center">
 <img src="./images/Denver/Denver_theft-from-motor-vehicle_Over_Time.png" width="800">